uwctri/Recalculate/README.md

 ## TODO

+* Redo log format, probably don't be so verbose
 * Preview of changes to be made without saving (UI)
 * Persist previewed changes after leaving page (cookie on user)